← Back to All Dogs

 Where can I find mixed breed dogs for adoption in Victoria?

-LocalPetFinder lists 14 mixed breed dogs currently available from Vancouver Island rescues including BC SPCA Victoria, Victoria Humane Society (VHS), CRD Animal Shelter, Dog Bless, Broken Promises Rescue, and Vancouver Island Pet Adoption Services (VPAS).
+LocalPetFinder lists 10 mixed breed dogs currently available from Vancouver Island rescues including BC SPCA Victoria, Victoria Humane Society (VHS), CRD Animal Shelter, Dog Bless, Broken Promises Rescue, and Vancouver Island Pet Adoption Society (VPAS).
 Mixed breeds dominate Victoria rescue inventory — most rescue dogs are some form of mix.
-Dog Bless's international intake is the Victoria-specific mixed-breed pipeline, and BC SPCA Vancouver Island branches transfer between locations.
+Dog Bless pulls small and medium dogs from US high-kill shelters into Victoria foster homes, and BC SPCA Vancouver Island branches transfer between locations.
 Listings update regularly.

 Are mixed breed dogs healthier than purebreds?